jasonheesanglee/dangam/README.md

   <details>
     <summary>List of modifiable configurations</summary>

-      - model_name
+      - ko_model_name
-        - The model that will run through the first loop of the sentence segmentation.
+        - The model that will run through the first loop of the Korean sentence segmentation.

-      - sub_model_name
+      - ko_sub_model_name
-        - The model that will run through the second loop of the sentence segmentation.
+        - The model that will run through the second loop of the Korean sentence segmentation.

-      - word_senti_model_name
+      - ko_word_senti_model_name
-        - The model that will through the loop of the word segmentation.
+        - The model that will through the loop of the Korean word segmentation.

+      - en_model_name
+        - The model that will run through the first loop of the English sentence segmentation.

+      - en_sub_model_name
+        - The model that will run through the second loop of the English sentence segmentation.

-      - text_col
+      - en_word_senti_model_name
-        - The name of the column that you want to segment the emotion.
+        - The model that will through the loop of the English word segmentation.

-      - default_emotion_column
-        - Pre-labeled emotion by user.

-      - original_emotion_column
-        - Pre-segmented emotions by user.
-        - Performs the best if this section is segmented into 'positive', 'negative', 'neutral'.
-        - Used for accuracy evaluation.

-      - normalized_emotion_column
-        - Normalized pre-labeled emotion.
-        - Performs the best if this section is in English.
-        - Directly used from the second loop, since it will only segment positive, negative, neutral.
-        - Not into 60 different emotions.

-      - sentence_emotion_column
-        - The column name of sentence emotion (pos/neg/neut) you want this module to set.

-      - sentence_specific_emotion_column
-        - The column name of sentence emotion (pos/neg/neut) you want this module to set.

       - truncation
         - Turning on and off Truncation throughout the module.